bright/new-www/content/blog/agile-risk-management-guide-to-risk-management-framework-in-software-development.md

 published: true
 language: en
 ---
 **Risk management in Agile development is often overlooked or misunderstood, but it’s a crucial part of delivering high-quality and safe software products.
-In industries like digital healthcare, where software is deeply integrated into medical devices and patient care, risk management becomes even more critical.**
+In industries like [healthcare software development](/our-areas/healthcare-software-development/), where software is deeply integrated into medical devices and patient care, risk management becomes even more critical.**

 In this guide, I’ll walk you through an Agile approach to risk management, using Hazard Stories and a structured Risk Backlog, ensuring that risks are identified, tracked, and mitigated effectively.